quicwg/base-drafts/draft-ietf-quic-qpack.md

 compression ratio (by permitting vulnerable references) or HoL resilience (by avoiding them).

-An encoder MUST NOT have more header blocks which contain vulnerable references outstanding than the value of SETTINGS_BLOCKING_HEADER_REFERENCES at any time.
-Note that the decoder's count of references which are actually blocking will be less than or equal to the encoder's count of references which are vulnerable (potentially blocking).
-If the decoder encounters more blocking references than it promised to support, it SHOULD treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+An encoder MUST NOT have header blocks which contain vulnerable references outstanding on more streams than the value of SETTINGS_BLOCKING_HEADER_REFERENCES at any time.
+Note that the decoder's count of streams which are actually blocked will be less than or equal to the encoder's count of references which are vulnerable (potentially blocking).
+If the decoder encounters more blocked streams than it promised to support, it SHOULD treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 The header block contains a Base Index (see {{absolute-index}}) which is used to correctly index entries, regardless of reordering in the transport (see